- Categories Urban & Landscape

 Exchange Square will help to create a London where people can truly live, where communities and businesses can thrive, and that helps the planet to flourish.
 It is a more attractive, less corporate environment for Broadgate, which creates places to dwell, not just pass through.

-Exchange Square is the culmination of DSDHA’s Broadgate public realm framework, which has demonstrated the crucial role the public realm can play in establishing a new identity for a site – from an office-led campus to a truly mixed-use, creative environment with a broader mix of uses.
+Exchange Square is the culmination of DSDHA’s Broadgate Public Realm Framework plan for British Land, which has demonstrated the crucial role the public realm can play in establishing a new identity for a site – from an office-led campus to a truly mixed-use, creative environment with a broader mix of uses.
 Fundamental to its success will be breaking down perceived barriers to surrounding areas of the City, and to encourage a more diverse group of people to use the public spaces through new planting, seating, lighting, high-quality materials, and more opportunities for temporary uses and events.

 Bringing nature and wellbeing to the fore, in balance with technology, we have designed an informal open-air space in which to, meet, celebrate, work and relax surrounded by greenery.
 It will foster creativity and conviviality and welcome new audiences.